ewen-lbh/ideaseed/README.md

 But when I don't get to decide _when_ this idea comes, and I often need to interrupt what am I doing to open github, get to the right page, input my idea and get back.
 And I find it frustrating.

-So I started this CLI, as my first Go project, and my first project consuming a GraphQL API (GitHub's)

-I'm also using an unofficial, reverse-engineered REST API—turns out Google Keep doesn't have an official one.

 Enough rambling.
 Here's what you came for.

 ## Usage